-New year, new beginnings — for a lot of brand new electric cars, that is.
+New year, new beginnings — for lots of brand new electric cars, that is.
 In 2018, the number of electric vehicles on the roads is expected to increase from three to five million.
-There's potential for this year to be the one where the "hockey stick growth" becomes a reality.

-Would you rather have your pizza delivered by a drone or a self-driving car?
 That’s how we broke the ice during EVS30 and eMove360 in Germany last month.
 The consensus was clear: people want a self-driving car with an actual person, who will be able to walk up the stairs, and bring the pizza right to their doorsteps.
-We were blown away by how people were actually thinking this through...

 With everything going on in America today, it can be hard to keep track of all the changes to public policy that’ll affect you personally.
 One change that may have flown under your radar — the federal rebate for electric vehicles (EV) is going away in 2018.